20 Questions You Should Always Ask Your Doctor

 Just because your doctor doesn't say anything to you about your weight doesn't mean that you're in the clear.
 This may surprise you, but physicians will likely not bring this sensitive subject up themselves.
 The Journal of Obesity and Clinical Practice found that 59% of healthcare practitioners wait for the patient to bring up the subject of their weight.

-Recommendation: Want to some great tips on how to manage your weight successfully?
+The Remedy Rx: Want to some great tips on how to manage your weight successfully?
 From portion control to doubling up on fiber, this guide has it all.

 "How much will this cost me?"